Price Update, Recent Developments, Community, Future Events By DailyCoin - Up News Info

 Price Update

-DigiByte (DGB) has been in the news this week for being one of the top-performing cryptos.
-Over the last 7 days, it has spiked by 26%; from $0.052 on August 9 to $0.07 on August 16.
-Over the last 24 hours.
-DGB is up by more than 5%.
+The launch of the ΞTHΞRΞAL collection has perhaps contributed to the upward trajectory of the OGN token.
+Before the announcement an OGN token traded for $0.7786.
+However, it is now valued at $1.09, after peaking at $1.19 in the early hours of August 16th.

-Price Chart of DigiByte (DGB) over the last 7 days.
-Source: CoinMarketCap
+Price Chart of the Origin Protocol (OGN) over the last seven days.
+Source CoinMarketCap

-The trade volume of DigiByte has also seen remarkable spikes in the last week.
-On the 9th of August, $28.6 million worth of DGB was traded in 24 hours.
-On the 13th of August that value reached $100.2 million.
+The daily trade volume of OGN has also seen a substantial boost.
+On the 2nd of August $28 million worth of OGN tokens were traded, compared to the $83.6 million of the 16th of August.
+Origin Protocol is now ranked as the 140th largest crypto project with a market cap of $383.2 million.

 Community